 The British, in their wisdom, decided that Kanyakumari - like many Indian locations - needed a name easier for their palates and brains to keep track of.
 So they called it Cape Comorin.
 Personally I find Kanyakumari far more flavorful, and it carries with it the name of the virgin goddess Kumari who did her penance here in order to marry Shiva (I'm fairly sure he's another avatar of Krishna, but who could possibly keep track of all these deities and their avatars?), only to be told by the powers-that-be that she should remain virginal 'in order to save the world,' so saith my guidebook.
 Interesting notion, that.
 In any case: Kanyakumari is a gorgeously situated little town where the east coast and west coast of India meet in a tip pointing south, where three oceans come together and create water even more special than most rivers and seacoasts in India.
 Thus come the pilgrims to bathe at sunrise and sunset, thus come the sick and lame in hopes of cure; thus come the groups of schoolkids to scream with joy at the sun's rise and set each day.
 The atmosphere at sunrise and sunset here, each day, is a combination fourth-of-july, carnival, and Indian temple, all to the accompaniment of pounding waves, vendors hocking tea or decorated seashells or chile-spiced pineapple slices.

+These particular schoolgirls were quite determined to impress the sun, their teachers, or perhaps the schoolboys clumped in their own groups with the conviction and determination of their screams in honor of the rising sun.
 The big statue represents Tiruvalluvar, apparently one of the great Tamil poets.
 To the left is the temple to Kumari (I think), and somewhere in there is a memorial to Mahatma Gandhi, where his ashes were kept after death until immersion.
 I was lazy by this point in my vacation so I only really got out to see the sun go up and down, and didn't do much else.